 Taxes and Remote Work in a Different State: A Scenario

 Sarah ordinarily lives and works in Texas, a state that does not have a state income tax.
-During the pandemic, she’s assigned to work remotely.
-Since she doesn’t have family in Texas, she decides to stay with relatives in Alabama, departing just before the lockdown starts.
+During an office move, she’s assigned to work remotely.
+Since she doesn’t have family in Texas, she decides to stay with relatives in Alabama, departing just before the office move starts.
 She stays in Alabama for four months, working remotely while she’s there.

 This scenario would get even more complicated if Sarah left Alabama and worked in another state for a few months before returning to Texas.
 If that other state imposes state income tax, then she may also need to file and pay state income taxes in that state for the portion of her income she earned while she was there.